arabcoders/watchstate/FAQ.md

         type: plex    # the client to link the guid to. plex, jellyfin, emby.
         options: # options used by the client.
             legacy: true  # Tag the mapper as legacy GUID for mapping.
-        # Required map object. to map the new guid to WatchState guid.
-        map:
-            from: com.plexapp.agents.foo # map.from this string.
-            to: guid_mydb                # map.to this guid.
             # (Optional) Replace helper.
 Sometimes you need to replace the guid identifier to another.
             # The replacement happens before the mapping, so if you replace the guid identifier, you should also
             # update the map.from to match the new identifier.